AndreasChristensen89/salary_struggle/README.md

 - Remember to upload all media files to AWS: S3 ==> bukcet ==> media ==> upload ==> grant public read access to these objects ==> next, next, upload
 - Try to fix the increment error in product details
     - Included a check to JS if url contained "bag", which would mean that it's on the shopping bag site.
 If not then no need to look for mobile form - got it from this post: https://stackoverflow.com/questions/4597050/how-to-check-if-the-url-contains-a-given-string
+- Users without characters can still enter the Grind, they just get the message, but still have then enter button.
+They can even enter, which brings them to the house.
+Trying to increase stats brings 404.
+Clicking the link to the city redirects them.